sensu/sensu-docs/content/sensu-go/5.21/guides/monitor-external-resources.md

 The Sensu Plugins HTTP asset includes `check-http.rb`, which [your check][15] will rely on.

 The Sensu assets packaged from Sensu Plugins HTTP are built against the Sensu Ruby runtime environment, so you also need to add the [Sensu Ruby Runtime][7] asset.
-Sensu Ruby Runtime delivers the Ruby runtime asset the check will need to run the `check-http.rb` plugin.
+Sensu Ruby Runtime delivers the Ruby executable and supporting libraries the check will need to run the `check-http.rb` plugin.

 Use [`sensuctl asset add`][21] to register the Sensu Plugins HTTP asset, `sensu-plugins/sensu-plugins-http:5.1.1`: